 There are of course some closed attractions, including indoor activities like museums and aquariums.
 We’ve also found that many Kona coffee farms aren’t offering tours, and quite a few outdoor group tours and activities aren’t running right now.
 Normally bookable activities like snorkeling, ATV trips, etc, are pretty hit or miss right now.
 No big loss, as we’re happy with a very laid back vacation, and I understand the need for caution and the difficulty in scheduling that comes with lower tourist demand.

 I feel for the businesses that are struggling right now, but I have to admit that it’s also nice to have less competition for restaurant reservations and less crowded beaches and parks.
 If you’re willing to follow the rules, and looking for a laid-back, socially distanced vacation, now is a great time to come to Hawaii.

 Visiting Oahu and Honolulu During Covid

 We arrived in Honolulu at the beginning of March, and while it was far from deserted then, we’re seeing even more tourists now, likely thanks to spring break.
 Though I’m told this isn’t close to peak numbers, Waikiki beaches are full, restaurants are busy, and its a little more difficult to social distance at times.

 We don’t regret adding Honolulu to our itinerary, but if you’d like to be strict about social distancing, or hoping for a less crowded, more laid back vacation, the other Hawaiian islands may be a better choice right now.

 What Covid Precautions are Hawaiians taking?

 Everyone here seems to be onboard with wearing their masks in indoor spaces.
-People are a little less consistent about mask wearing in public outdoor spaces like parks, but very few that we’ve visited have been crowded enough that it’s a problem.
+People are a little less consistent about mask wearing in public outdoor spaces like parks and beaches, but few that we’ve visited have been crowded enough that it feels like a problem.